The Idiots (1998 film): Production

 The Idiots is a co-production of companies from Denmark, France, Italy, the Netherlands, Spain, and Sweden.
 It was filmed during May and June 1997.
 The script was written over just four days, between 16-19 May.
+A Sony DCR-VX1000 was used for filming, operated by von Trier himself.

 Style

 The confession of a Dogme 95 film is an idea adapted by Thomas Vinterberg in the first Dogme 95 film: Make a confession if there were things happening on the shoot which are not in accordance with the strict interpretation of the Dogme 95 rules.
 It is written from the director's point of view.
 Accordingly, von Trier made the following confession:

 In relation to the production of Dogme 2 "The Idiots", I confess: